Understanding Your Internet Speeds: Why There’s a Discrepancy Between Speedtest Results and Actual Download Rates

 2. Hardware Limitations: Another aspect to consider is whether my LAN cable can handle higher speed connections.
 Older cables or those not rated for gigabits may restrict speeds, leading to these types of discrepancies.

-3. server Limitations: Sometimes, the servers from which you are downloading files may not support higher speeds, regardless of your network capabilities.
+3. Server Limitations: Sometimes, the servers from which you are downloading files may not support higher speeds, regardless of your network capabilities.
 This can be a common issue with several free or public download sources.

 Is This Normal?